pennersr/django-allauth/docs/account/rate_limits.rst

 ``"login_failed"`` (default: ``"10/m/ip,5/5m/key"``)
   Restricts the allowed number of failed login attempts.
 When exceeded, the user is prohibited from logging in for the remainder of the rate limit.
-Important: while this protects the allauth login view, it does not protect Django's admin login from being brute forced.
-Note that a successful login will clear this rate limit.
+Important: while this protects the allauth login view, it does not :doc:`protect Django's admin login from being brute forced <../common/admin>`.

 ``"confirm_email"`` (default: ``"1/3m/key"`` (link) or ``"1/10s/key"`` (code))
   Users can request email confirmation mails via the email management view, and,